-Film and Digital Media Arts (FDMA, formerly IFDM and MA)
+Film and Digital Media Arts

 FDMA 1210: Digital Video Production I. (3) An introduction to digital video production.
 Students learn camera operation, lights and audio equipment.
 Hands-on production is completed in the studio and on location.
 Special fee required.